-My practice looks at the contrast between the slow, considered process of painting against the sensory overload of daily life, and how contemporary painting deals with those polarities.
+My practice looks at the contrast between the slow, considered process of painting against the sensory influence of daily life, and how contemporary painting deals with those dualities.
 The work relates to the body, the physical world, the transient nature of city living, the virtual, and the relationship we have with the spaces we inhabit.

 The compositions are developed using collage, with a visual language of simple shape and line.
 Geometric elements are tested in variations before the composition is intuitively set in a dialogue with spontaneous, painterly brushstrokes.